AshutoshPatole/wtf/README.md

 1. You type a natural language query
 2. The app detects your OS and shell
 3. Gemini 2.5 Flash generates the appropriate command
-4. The command is displayed with an optional explanation
+4. The command is displayed and copied with an optional explanation
-5. Copy and run it with a single keypress

 ## License